NewForce-at-Mountwest/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 ## Adding Post Provider

-Make two directories under the `src` folder: `components` and `APIManagers`.
-In the APIManager directory create a file called `PostManager.js` and give it the following code
+Make two directories under the `src` folder: `components` and `services`.
+In the services directory create a file called `PostService.jsx` and give it the following code

 ```js
 import React from "react";